bacalfa/ai-financial-advisor/README.md

 1. Creation of agentic AI framework with an orchestrator agent (i.e., an AI financial advisor) and its assistant AI agents that perform specific financial analyses under the guidance of their "supervisor" (the orchestrator agent).
 2. Addition of a new agent skill for technical analysis of time-series financial data, leveraging [pandas_ta_classic](https://xgboosted.github.io/pandas-ta-classic/index.html#).
+3. Generation of a PDF report summarizing the financial anlyses and final recommendation for a given company.

 ## Financial Assistants